jorgenschumann/InitialEnterprise/README.md

 * [SEEING] for InMemory Database & Testfixtures
 * [CQRS] Infrastructure with Dispatcher for Commands & Queries
 * [DDD] Infrastructure
-* [DDDApplication]Layer for the Domain orchestration
+* [DDDApplication] Layer for the Domain orchestration, Command dispachting & mapping
 * [JWTTOKENBUILDER] with JwtAuthentication & Claims
 * [CLEANREST]